 Child psychiatry and behavioral sciences – Our team

 The Department of Psychiatry and Behavioral Sciences at UC Davis Children's Hospital is composed of 16 full-time child psychiatrists and psychologists augmented by clinical faculty members.
-They practice in numerous locations, including the Department of Psychiatry's outpatient clinic, the UC Davis MIND Institute (for Medical Investigation of Neurodevelopmental Disorders), UC Davis Children's Hospital, Northern California Shriners Hospital, the Sacramento County Department of Mental Health, River Oaks Center for Children and the California Department of Mental Health.
+They practice in numerous locations, including the Department of Psychiatry's outpatient clinic, the UC Davis MIND Institute, UC Davis Children's Hospital, Shriners Hospitals for Children - Northern California, the Sacramento County Department of Mental Health, River Oaks Center for Children and the California Department of Mental Health.

 The department oversees an accredited two-year child and adolescent psychiatry training program and a one-year postdoctoral program in psychology that focus on community-based programs and neurodevelopmental research.

 Child psychiatrist Thomas F. Anders was instrumental in establishing the UC Davis Behavioral Health Center in 1996 and the UC Davis MIND Institute in 1998.
 He is a recognized authority in developmental psychiatry and the application of psychopathology in treating children and adolescents for psychiatric disorders.
 He also conducts research on pediatric sleep patterns, notably in children with autism and other neurodevelopmental disorders.
 He is certified by the American Board of Psychiatry and Neurology and by the American Board of Psychiatry and Neurology, Child and Adolescent Psychiatry.
 He is a member of the American Academy of Child Psychiatry, American College of Psychiatry, American Psychiatric Association and the Association for Clinical Psychosocial Research.